 At the conclusion of the program, each team will present its ice cream via a tasting and an oral presentation to a panel of judges.
 Groups will then be evaluated on the quality of their ice cream, its market potential and the corresponding oral presentation.

 Each student will earn a certificate for completing the course and the winning flavor will have the opportunity to be produced locally at Yo Mama's Ice Cream in Fort Lauderdale, Florida.

 Current NSU undergraduate and graduate students get the opportunity to act as mentors to Ice Cream Entrepreneur Program student participants.

 NSU - Whiddon-Rogers Writing and Communication Center

-This collaborative, community outreach project benefits Whiddon-Rogers students and NSU students.
-WR students learn valuable literacy skills and have regular access to positive role-models.
-NSU students gain valuable experience working in the community to enhance literacy skills.
-NSU students are enrolled in WRIT 4950: Internship in Writing and are engaged in writing center and community service scholarship.
-They travel to the high school once a week, with a faculty member, to work with WR students.
+This collaborative, community outreach project benefited Whiddon-Rogers students and NSU students.
+WR students learned valuable literacy skills and had regular access to positive role-models.
+NSU students gained valuable experience working in the community to enhance literacy skills.
+NSU students enrolled in WRIT 4950: Internship in Writing were engaged in writing center and community service scholarship.
+They traveled to the high school once a week with a faculty member to work with WR students.

 For more information, contact Dr. Kelly Concannon (firstname.lastname@example.org) and Dr. Juliette Kitchens (email@example.com).